 In the case of serious bodily injury that does not result in death, a victim has a very difficult decision to make (this decision can be made by surviving family members in the event of their death): does the injured employee sue the employer in a court of law, or do they file for workers’ compensation benefits?
 A victim cannot do both.

-If a victim accepts workers’ compensation benefits (as we explained in the Shaked Law Blog’s Workers’ Compensation article) they forfeit the right to sue the employer for the accident and injuries sustained.
+Within the state of Florida, if a victim accepts workers’ compensation benefits they forfeit the right to sue the employer for the accident and injuries sustained.
 However, it works in reverse as well: if a victim chooses to sue the employer for their pain and suffering, they may not also claim workers’ compensation benefits.

-In the Shaked Law Blog series related to Wrongful Death Actions we gave an in-depth look at the differences surrounding the statute of limitations in wrongful death versus that of a personal injury accident lawsuit.
-We established the following:
+In 2018’s Law Resource series related to Wrongful Death Actions we provided our readers with an in-depth look at the differences surrounding the Statute of Limitations in wrongful death versus that of Personal Injury accident litigation.
+We went on to establish the following:

 These questions, from the plaintiff’s perspective, would be the basis of the lawsuit they are bringing against the defendant for their act of carelessness that directly resulted in the death of their loved one.
-An attorney who has handled these cases for clients in the past will have vast experience in the “discovery rule” and be able to advise the family on this very time sensitive situation.
+An ethical, compassionate lawyer who has handled these cases for clients in the past will have the most experience in the “discovery rule” and be able to advise the family on this very time sensitive situation.

-Important to remember: Within a wrongful death claim, the statute of limitations period is said to begin when the wronged party (the “plaintiff”) discovers through the reasonable due diligence of a skilled attorney, the cause for the death of the victim.
-In this case, establishing how a decedent passed away in a workplace accident in a timeframe that’s considered reasonable.
+Important to remember: Within a wrongful death claim, the Statute of Limitations clock is said to begin ticking down when the wronged party (the “plaintiff”, in wrongful death cases, the decedent’s family) discovers through the reasonable due diligence of a skilled lawyer, the cause of the victim’s death.
+In the context of this article, this would mean the lawyer must establish how a decedent passed away in a workplace accident in a timeframe that’s considered reasonable.